svcaf/2025-AI4Legislation-Public/README.md

 # 2025-AI4Legislation-Public

 A public repo of 2025's AI4Legislation competition.
-We publish the latest information here.
+We publish the latest information here and in [our Discord server](https://discord.gg/HQ6gFFGtmS)!.

 ## About SVCAF
 Founded in 2014, the **Silicon Valley Chinese Association Foundation (SVCAF)** is a non-profit organization dedicated to promoting civic engagement, political participation, and legal education within Chinese-American communities in Silicon Valley and beyond.
 Through initiatives like AI4Legislation, SVCAF aims to foster innovation and collaboration in using AI for legislative and civic processes.